firstdraft/appdev-lessons/lessons/nouns-verbs-and-grammar.md

 s
 ```

+<mark>✏️ **Exercise:**</mark> Do it!
+Type the above code into your current REPL.

 That may look strange — how can we use `s` on the left side _and_ the right side of the `=`?

-But it's because this is not the equals sign from math class; this is the _variable assignment operator_, and the right side is evaluated first until only a single value is left; and _then_ that object is assigned into the box on the left (replacing whatever was there before).
+But it's because this is _not the equals sign from math class_; this is the **variable assignment operator**, and the right side is evaluated first until only a single value is left; and _then_ that object is assigned into the box on the left (replacing whatever was there before).

 So you will very often see something like this: